0x4d6165/ezbash/README.md

 # ezbash
-ezbash (yes, it's uncapitalized on purpose) is way to ease your way into using the MacOS or Linux terminal, that most powerful of applications so, lets get started!
+ezbash (yes, it's uncapitalized on purpose) is way to ease your way into using the MacOS* or Linux terminal, that most powerful of applications so, lets get started!

+*As of right now, MacOS cannot install applications.
+I apologize for this shortcoming
 ##Installation
 As your first step into the terminal, enter this into your terminal:
 ```